Ultimate Twice Baked Potatoes

 Instructions

-• Remove from the oven and let them cool but don't turn off the oven.
+- Remove them from the oven and let them cool, but don't turn off the oven.

-• Side Note: If the skillet gets dry, add a tablespoon of water or two to prevent the onions from burning.
+- Side Note: If the skillet gets dry, add a couple of tablespoons of water to prevent the onions from burning.

-• Add 3/4 cup the cheese, sour cream, bacon, caramelized onions, green onions, butter, sea salt, and freshly cracked pepper, to taste.
+- Add ¾ cup of the cheese, sour cream, bacon, caramelized onions, green onions, butter, sea salt, and freshly cracked pepper, to taste.

-• Mix thoroughly then you can either divide the potato mixture evenly between all eight of the potato skin halves or discard a couple of the halves and make six heaping potato halves.
+- Mix thoroughly, then divide the potato mixture evenly between all eight of the potato skin halves, or discard two of the halves and make six heaping potato halves.